What is Eutrophication: Causes & Effects Explained

 Causes of Eutrophication

-Several human activities contribute to eutrophication.
+Many human activities are responsible for this problem.
 The main causes include:

 • Excessive use of agro-chemicals (agricultural runoff containing fertilizers, pesticides, and herbicides).